ni5arga/Modmail-To-Discord-Slack/README.md

 ### v0.0.16

-- Add a setting for the app to ignore outgoing modmail messages by mods and not send them to the webhook (optional)
+- Add setting for app to ignore outgoing modmail messages by mods and not send them to the webhook (optional)

 ### v0.0.15